New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 It is impossible to apply a universal approach when dealing with the ever-evolving laws related to sanctions compliance, as each institution must create its own plan reflecting its particular business activities, geographic location and currencies used.

-Navigating sanctions lists can be a daunting compliance task for businesses that handle large volumes of customers and transactions.
+Navigating sanctions searches can be a daunting compliance task for businesses that handle large volumes of customers and transactions.
 To help simplify the search process, these businesses may find it useful to incorporate automated screening technologies, like SmartSearch's platform, into their search system.

 In high-risk industries, it's not enough to only do a single sanction and PEP screening during the onboarding process.
 In order to meet the rigorous regulations in place, regular assessments must be completed to keep up with any changes.